Panasonic GX7 vs Sony A6300

-The Panasonic Lumix DMC-GX7 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in August 2013 and February 2016.
+The Panasonic Lumix DMC-GX7 and the Sony Alpha A6300 are two enthusiast cameras that were announced, respectively, in August 2013 and February 2016.
 Both the GX7 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX7) and an APS-C (A6300) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX7 vs Sony A6300

-The physical size and weight of the Panasonic GX7 and the Sony A6300 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic GX7 and the Sony A6300.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX7 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX7 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably smaller (8 percent) than the Panasonic GX7.
 However, the A6300 is slightly heavier (0 percent) than the GX7.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the GX7 does not feature any corresponding weather-sealing.